How to Get to Morzine | Transfers, Airports & Travel Guide

 How long is the transfer to Val Thorens?

 Transfer times depend on your starting point and road conditions.
-As a guide: Geneva to Val Thorens is around 2 hours 45 minutes, Chambéry around 1 hour 30 minutes, Lyon around 2 hours 30 minutes, Grenoble around 2 hours 30 minutes, and Moûtiers station around 45 minutes.
-Private transfers are usually more direct, while shared services may take longer due to additional stops.
+As a guide: Geneva to Val Thorens is around 2 hours 30 minutes to 2 hours 45 minutes, Chambéry around 1 hour 30 minutes, Lyon around 2 hours 30 minutes, Grenoble around 2 hours 30 minutes, and Moûtiers station around 45 minutes.

 Which is the closest train station to Val Thorens?

-The closest train station to Val Thorens is Moûtiers (Brides-les-Bains), around 40 km from the resort.
+The closest practical train station to Val Thorens is Moûtiers, around 40 km from the resort.
 From there, the journey to Val Thorens is completed by road and usually takes about 45 minutes.

 Best airport for Val Thorens?

-Geneva is the most popular and practical airport for Val Thorens, offering the widest choice of international flights and regular transfer services.
-Chambéry is closer, but has more limited flight availability and is highly seasonal.
+Geneva is often the best all-round airport for Val Thorens because it combines a wide choice of international flights with regular onward transfer options.
+Chambéry is closer, but it usually has more limited and more seasonal flight availability.

 Shredding for the Planet: Sustainable Ski Travel